Download Full Text (494 KB)

 2021 Providence RN Conference

 Sarver, Mary Jo; McManus, Monica; Allen, Amy; Johnson, Bethany; Padgett, Dennielle; and Ser, Elizabeth, "Development of a SmartPhrase in the electronic health record to promote chemotherapy and immunotherapy safety" (2021).
-View all.
+2021 Providence Nurse Research Conference: View All.
 33.